FenixAlliance/ABS.Docs/English/Web-Apps/Session-and-state-management.md

 Cookies are often used for personalization, where content is customized for a known user.
 The user is only identified and not authenticated in most cases.
 The cookie can store the user's name, account name, or unique user ID such as a GUID.
 The cookie can be used to access the user's personalized settings, such as their preferred website background color.

 See the European Union General Data Protection Regulations (GDPR) when issuing cookies and dealing with privacy concerns.
-For more information, see General Data Protection Regulation (GDPR) support in ASP.NET Core.
+For more information, see General Data Protection Regulation (GDPR) support for the Alliance Business Suite.

 ## Session state
 Session state is an Alliance Business Suite Instance scenario for the storage of user data while the user browses a web app.
 Session state uses a store maintained by the app to persist data across requests from a client.
 The session data is backed by a cache and considered ephemeral data.
 The site should continue to function without the session data.
 Critical application data should be stored in the Account Holder database entity and cached in session only as a performance optimization.